-Lead Agency: Engineering Supporting Agencies: Township OEM, County OEM, NJOEM, an d FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: Critical facilities in the Township do not had of operations. ave back-up power to maintain continuity Description of the Solution: The Township will obtain and install back facilities to ensure continuation of critical kup power sources (generators) at critical functions during power outages.
-Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: The Township will be able to provide a continued safe, local location for residents to cool or warm themselves during extreme temperature or severe winter weather events and/or provide a means for continuity of operations.
-Impact on Socially Vulnerable Populations: Socially vulnerable populations in need of warming or cooling will utilize the centers; furthermore, those with needs tied into power consumption (oxygen tanks, dialysis, etc.) will require a power source.
-Socially vulnerable populations also may be reliant on points of distribution for resources before, during, or after a hazard event.
+Lead Agency: Engineering Supporting Agencies: Township OEM, County OEM, NJOEM, and FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: Critical facilities in the Township do not ha ave back-up power to maintain continuity Description of the Solution: The Township will obtain and install back facilities to ensure continuation of critical kup power sources (generators) at critical I functions during power outages.
+Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: The Township will be able to maintain co ntinuity of operations.
+Impact on Socially Vulnerable Populations: Socially vulnerable populations reliant on critical services from lifelines will benefit from the continuity of operations established by backup power.
 Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: Locations identified in this action are critical facilities.
 These facilities may need an emergency generator to provide continued assistance to vulnerable populations and/or provide a means for continuity of operations.
-Impact on Capabilities: The action would create a new capability for the Township.
+Impact on Capabilities: The action would maintains the capabilities of supported critical facilities.
 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
 This action provides a safe location with air conditioning and heat for residents and visitors to locate to during hazard events and/or provide a means for continuity of operations.
-Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Priority Medium Action Evaluation Alternatives: No Action Current problem continues Solar Panels Weather dependent and costly

-Mobile Generator May lack sufficient power supply or run time
+Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Priority Medium Action Evaluation No Action Current problem continues Alternatives: Solar Panels Weather dependent and costly Mobile Generator May lack sufficient power supply or run time

 Action 2024-Delran-09.
-Storm Ready Program
+StormReady Program